shillari/meet/README.md

   - Scenario 2: User should see a list of suggestions when they search for a city.
     <br/>Given the main page is open;
+    <br/>And user enables to show filters;
     <br/>When user starts typing in the city textbox;
     <br/>Then the user should receive a list of cities (suggestions) that match what they’ve typed.

   - Scenario 3: User can select a city from the suggested list.
-    <br/>Given user was typing “Berlin” in the city textbox AND the list of suggested cities is showing;
+    <br/>Given user was typing “Berlin” in the city textbox;
+    <br/>And the list of suggested cities is showing;
     <br/>When the user selects a city (e.g., “Berlin, Germany”) from the list;
-    <br/>Then their city should be changed to that city (i.e., “Berlin, Germany”) AND the user should receive a list of upcoming events in that city.
+    <br/>Then their city should be changed to that city (i.e., “Berlin, Germany”);
+    <br/>And the user should receive a list of upcoming events in that city.

 - Feature 2: Show/Hide Event Details
     <br/>__As a__ user,